 That shows you how powerful the magnets of the MRI are.
 All metal objects, including the inner magnet (Magnimplant), can become a deadly missile if they’re brought to the scanning room.

-After undergoing a 3MP, your kid will get to wear a wristband or a necklace that alerts it shouldn’t get an MRI scan.
+After undergoing a 3MP, your kid will get to wear a wristband or a necklace that alerts them it shouldn’t get an MRI scan.

 Risk to Others